morellovich/Textractor/README.md

 - For optimal performance, ensure your PDF files have a high-resolution image for accurate OCR.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for